digital-asset/daml/docs/source/support/compatibility.rst

 Portability, Compatibility, and Support Durations
 =================================================

-The DAML Ecosystem offers a number of forward, backward, and sideways compatibility guarantee aiming to give the Ecosystem as a whole the following properties.
+The DAML Ecosystem offers a number of forward and backward compatibility guarantee aiming to give the Ecosystem as a whole the following properties.
 See :ref:`ecosystem-architecture` for the terms used here and how they fit together.

 Portability